B.S., Antioch College

 Postdoctoral Fellow, Department of Chemistry, University of Pennsylvania, Haverford College, Fox Chase Cancer Center

 My main area of research involves enzyme reaction mechanisms.
 I taught Biochemistry here at Swarthmore College for 26 years before going on permanent sabbatical leave in 2004.
 I and my husband, Donald Voet, have written the text BIOCHEMISTRY now in its 4th edition and, along with Charlotte Pratt, the text FUNDAMENTALS OF BIOCHEMISTRY, now in its 5th edition.
-Interactive exercises from this text are available at Interactive_Exercises.
+Interactive exercises, some Guided Explorations, and Animated Figure Videos from this text are available at Fundamentals of Biochemistry, 5th Ed Resources.
 I was also Co-Editor-in-Chief of the journal Biochemistry and Molecular Biology Education (www.BAMBED.org) from 2000-2014.
 I have been a member of the Education and Professional Development Committee of the American Society for Biochemistry and Molecular Biology as well as the International Union of Biochemistry and Molecular Biology Education Committee.

 Since "retiring" I have taught The Chemistry of Living Organisms in the Masters in Integrated Science Education Program in the School of Arts and Sciences at the University of Pennsylvania and have led workshops for middle school girls with Expand Your Horizons.
 I have also been active in bringing back to life an independent Antioch College, my alma mater.

 In 2012, with the help of a workshop given by the Center for Digital Storytelling, I created a short video of my life, "Judy Voet, My Story" available on YouTube: